ember-learn/ember-learn-search-components/README.md

 # ember-learn-search-components

-This README outlines the details of collaborating on this Ember addon.
+This addon is an addon that helps the Ember Learn Team share common search components between the various Ember apps used for various Ember websites.

 ## Installation